GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 #### Additive IAM by Binding

-When the above approaches to additive IAM are unworkable due to dynamically generated principals, the `iam_members` variable allows specifying individual role/principal pairs using arbitrary keys:
+When the above approaches to additive IAM are unworkable due to dynamically generated principals, the `iam_members` variable allows specifying individual role/principal pairs using arbitrary keys.
+This IAM variable also supports conditions.

 ```hcl
 module "project" {